April Revolution: Seoul protests

 On April 18, the protests spread to the capital, Seoul, where students from Korea University launched a non-violent protest at the National Assembly against police violence and demanded new elections.
 However, they were attacked by gangs funded by Rhee's supporters as they returned to their campus.

 On April 19 (called "Bloody Tuesday"), over 100,000 high school and university students marched to the Blue House calling for Rhee's resignation.
 Police opened fire, killing approximately 180 and wounding thousands.
 The Rhee government proclaimed martial law in order to suppress the demonstrations.

 On April 25, professors joined students and citizens in large-scale protests outnumbering soldiers and police, who refused to attack the protestors.

 Resignation of Syngman Rhee

-Song Yo-chan, then-Minister of National Defense, declared martial law and demanded the resignation of Rhee.
+Song Yo-chan, as then Chief of Staff of the Republic of Korea Army declared martial law and demanded the resignation of Rhee.
 Song refused to quell student-led protesters even though the police asked for bullets and troops.
 On April 26, 1960, Rhee stepped down from power, and Lee Ki-poong was blamed for most of the corruption in the government.
 The following day, the Minister of Interior Choi In-Kyu and the Chief of Security resigned taking responsibility for the Masan incident.
 On April 28, 1960, in an annex of Rhee's mansion, Lee Ki-poong's first son, Lee Kang-seok (1937 – April 28, 1960) shot Lee Ki-poong and his family and then killed himself in a murder-suicide.